Barzillai Newbold House

-The Barzillai Newbold House, also known as the Bowne House, is located at the corner of Columbus-Georgetown and Gaunt's Bridge roads, east of Columbus, in Mansfield Township of Burlington County, New Jersey, United States.
+The Barzillai Newbold House, also known as the Bowne House, is located at the corner of Columbus–Georgetown and Gaunt's Bridge roads, east of Columbus, in Mansfield Township of Burlington County, New Jersey, United States.
 The historic brick house was built in 1740 and was added to the National Register of Historic Places on January 26, 1978, for its significance in agriculture and architecture.
 It is also noted in the Traditional Patterned Brickwork Buildings in New Jersey Multiple Property Submission (MPS).

+History and description

+The house features the initials BNS, for Barzillai and Sarah Newbold, and the date, 1740, in glazed brickwork in the west gable.
+According to the nomination form, it is "an early and fine example of a patterned brickwork rural Quaker house that has never undergone appreciable alteration."
+It was extended with an addition built around 1840.
+The house remained in the same family until 1975, when owner Walter Bowne died.